codacy/docs/docs/related-tools/codacy-api-tokens.md

 Codacy API tokens allow you to authenticate when using the Codacy API.
 You must generate a Codacy API token and include it in the headers of your API calls as described on the [Codacy API documentation](https://api.codacy.com/api/api-docs#authentication).

+The Codacy API offers specific methods to manipulate repositories.
+To use these API methods, run local analysis, or send coverage results for your repository, you must use a project API token generated specifically for your repository.
+Each project API token is only valid for one repository.

+To send coverage results for your repository or to limit the API access to a repository, use a [project API token](#).

 {% include "../assets/includes/api-token-warning.txt" %}

+## Account API tokens

 To generate a Codacy API token, open your account, tab **Access management**, and click the button **Create API token**.